 Lines 2b and 4b.
-Include on lines 2b and 4b, 90% of unearned premiums for insurance against default in the payment of principal or interest on securities ending with or in the tax year.
+Include on lines 2b and 4b, 90% of unearned premiums for insurance against default in the payment of principal or interest on securities described in section 165(g)(2)(C) (relating to worthless securities) with maturities of more than 5 years.